Members-Only Site

 8–10 times per year

-• Scheduled volunteer landscaping service with SF Recreation & Parks
+• Scheduled volunteer landscaping service with SF Recreation & Parks (about every 6 weeks).

 • Scouting for Food (annual Thanksgiving Food Drive)